apache/submarine/docs/helper/QuickStart.md

 For the environment setup, please check [InstallationGuide](InstallationGuide.md) or [InstallationGuideCN](InstallationGuideChineseVersion.md)

-Once the applicable runtime is chosen and environment is ready, a `submarine.xml` need to be created under  `$HADOOP_CONF_DIR`.
+Once the applicable runtime is chosen and environment is ready, a `submarine-site.xml` need to be created under  `$HADOOP_CONF_DIR`.
 To use the TonY runtime, please set below value in the submarine configuration.

 |Configuration Name | Description |
 |:---- |:---- |